Vespa 150 TAP

-The Vespa 150 TAP Truppe Aero Portate (Italian designation) (airborne troops) was an anti-tank scooter made in the 1950s from a Vespa scooter for use with French paratroops (troupes aéroportées, TAP).
+The Vespa 150 TAP was an anti-tank scooter made in the 1950s from a Vespa scooter for use with French paratroops (troupes aéroportées, TAP).
 Introduced in 1956 and updated in 1959, the scooter was produced by Ateliers de Construction de Motocycles et Automobiles (ACMA), the licensed assembler of Vespas in France at the time.
 Modifications from the civilian Vespa included a reinforced frame and a 75 mm recoilless rifle mounted to the scooter.